Program Summary - Fall 2021

-The ultimate goal of the program is to develop independence, rekindle a joy of learning and facilitate self-motivated exploration of the arts.
+The ultimate goal of the program is to develop independence, a joy of learning and facilitate self-motivated exploration of the arts.
 Gappers will learn to live and work with their peers, to manage a household and to cultivate their creative side in a supportive environment.
-They will delve into Ireland’s cultural heritage and modern arts scene, immerse themselves in our community, explore many artistic disciplines, develop a self-designed portfolio and above all else have fun.
+They will delve into Ireland’s cultural heritage and modern arts scene, immerse themselves in our community, explore many artistic disciplines, develop a personal portfolio and above all else have fun.

 - Take the road less travelled as you explore Ireland’s hidden gems (the places you won’t read about in Lonely Planet).

 - Live and work with your peers while managing your own house (Don’t worry, we’ll help you).